Kaltrunner/Kaltrunner/README.md

 # Hi there 👋
 ## My name is Erik Russell

 I'm a front-end software engineer with expertise in React.JS, HTML, and CSS, responsive design, and design systems.
 Having spent ten years in the screen printing industry, I've developed strong problem-solving skills, exceptional attention to detail, and effective communication across various functions.
-You can view out my [Portfolio](https://www.erikmrussell.com) <- here and my [LinkedIn](https://www.linkedin.com/in/erik-russell-software-engineer/) <- there.
+You can view my [Portfolio](https://www.erikmrussell.com) <- here and my [LinkedIn](https://www.linkedin.com/in/erik-russell-software-engineer/) <- there.

 📫: erikrussells@gmail.com